Credit Card Processing

 Credit card terminal leases benefit processors not you.
 Don’t fall into the trap of leasing machines.

 It’s that simple.
-The article below will provide plenty of reasons why you shouldn’t lease a credit card machine, and this settlement involving a large leasing company is further proof.
+The article below will provide plenty of reasons why you shouldn’t lease a credit card machine, and this page from the Attorney General of NY involving a large leasing company is further proof.

 Credit Card Machine Leases are Nonsense!

-Thankfully, the practice of leasing credit card machines has been declining, but some processors just can’t seem to let the cash cow go.
+Thankfully, the practice of leasing credit card machines has been declining in recent years, but some processors just can’t seem to let the cash cow go.
 Leasing processing equipment is a big money maker, and processors with questionable business practices will ride the gravy train to the end of the tracks.

 An experience we had here at CardFellow will give you an idea of just how much money a processor can make by leasing a credit card machine.